kubeovn/docs/docs/advance/ovn-ipsec.en.md

 # Encrypt inter-node communication using IPsec

-This function is supported after v1.10.11 and v1.11.4, and the kernel version is at least 3.10.0 or above.
+This function is supported after v1.10.11 and v1.11.4, the kernel version is at least 3.10.0 or above, and UDP ports 500 and 4500 are available.

-## start IPsec
+## Start IPsec

 Copy the script from the Kube-OVN source code [ipsec.sh](https://raw.githubusercontent.com/kubeovn/kube-ovn/master/dist/images/ipsec.sh), execute the command as follows, the script will call ovs-pki to generate and distribute the certificate required for encryption: